sammochen/sammochen.github.io/posts/crossword.md

 ---
 layout: post
-title: sudoku - recursive backtracking
+title: crossword - hardcore recursive backtracking
-src: ../src/sudoku.js
+src: ../src/crossword.js
 ---

 ### how to use